tloveday/MS4/README.md

 - _Links_ - At the end of the class information are several links which direct the user to the Fees category in the shop.

+#### Features on the Blog Page -

+- _Page Title_ - A reminder to users that they're on the blog page.

+- _Post_ - A list of blog posts ordered by reverse ID in an uncluttered, clean layout; Complete with image, author alogside a snippet of the blog post's content.
+The header will contain a link taking users to the post's page.

+- _Edit/Delete/Add links_ - *Superusers Only* Superusers will also have access to the Edit/Delete/Add links allowing them to delete posts and directing them to the relevant Add post page for creation of posts or the Edit page for editing purposes.

+#### Features on the Post Page -

+- _Post Image_ - An image relevnt to the post the information is referencing.

+- _Product Title_ - The name of the product.

+- _Author_ - The authr of the post.

+- _Body_ - The content of the post

+- _Edit/Delete Buttons_ - *Superusers Only* Allows changes to be made to the products via the Edit Post page.
+Clicking delete will remove that post

+#### Features on the Product Management - Add a Post - Page -

+- _Blog Management Header and Add Post Subheading_ - Reference for super users.
+The subheading is there to reassure them they're on the right page regarding posting blogs.

+- _Form Fields_ - The form fields have explicit instructions and form validation that notifies users when the form has been filled out incorrectly.
+This ensures the form isn't submitted without the required information.
+Users should type the required information straight into the form fields.

+- _Post Title_ - This is the name of the product you want to add.

+- _Post Body_ - Add the content of the blog.
+This has been set up so html can be used within to format the blog post.

+- _Cancel Button_ - Directs users back to the All blog page.

+- _Add Post Button_ - Adds the new post to the database.
+The new post will be visible on the blogs page.

+#### Features on the Product Management - Edit Product - Page -

+- _Edit Product Form_ - Clicking the Edit link next to a product will direct the user to that items Edit page.
+This form contains the exact same form fields as the Add Post form and will be auto-filled with the current information relating to that post.
+To update this information just enter the new information into the correct field and click the Edit Post button.
+The cancel button will return users to the blog page.

+- _Form Fields_ - The form fields have explicit instructions and form validation that notifies users when the form has been filled out incorrectly.
+This ensures the form isn't submitted without the required information.

+- _Post Title_ - This is the name of the product you want to add.

+- _Post Body_ - Add the content of the blog.
+This has been set up so html can be used within to format the blog post.

+- _Cancel Button_ - Directs users back to the All blog page.

+- _Edit Post Button_ - Adds the updated information to the database.
+The edited post will be visible on the blogs page.

 ### Features left to Implement -